Zx55/pytorch-examples/README.md

 # pytorch-examples

-A repo for introduing several examples of machine learning or deep learning using Pytorch.
+A repo for introduing several examples of deep learning algorithm using Pytorch.

+These examples run on Pytorch 1.1.0+.

+## Usage

-**Note1:** Run `data/get_dataset.sh` to download corresponding dataset in the `data/raw` folder.
+Run `data/xxx/get_dataset.sh` to download corresponding dataset in the `data/raw` folder.

-**Note2:** These examples run on Pytorch 1.1.0+.
+## Implemention

+* ResNet

-* Training CIFAR-10 on ResNet, MobileNet-V2
+* MobileNet-V2